Yau Lit: After the revolution

-In 1912, The Republic of China was established in Nanking as the first democratic republic in East Asia.
+In 1912, the Republic of China was established in Nanjing as the first democratic republic in East Asia.
 Soon afterwards, Zhang Xun, a general who remained loyal to Qing, attacked Nanking.
 Fearing Nanking would be captured, Yau Lit initiated the Chung-wo North Expedition Army (中和北伐軍) to protect the capital city.
 Emperor Puyi of Qing abdicated after the failure of Zhang's attack.

-Yau was invited to Peking by President Yuan Shikai to discuss national issues, but escaped to Tientsin when he discovered Yuan was only using him to restrain Sun Yat-sen. When Yuan declared himself the Emperor of China, Guan Renfu (關仁甫) of Chung-wo Tong was one of the National Protection Armies against Yuan.
+Yau was invited to Beijing by President Yuan Shikai to discuss national issues, but escaped to Tianjin when he discovered Yuan was only using him to restrain Sun Yat-sen. When Yuan declared himself the Emperor of China, Guan Renfu (關仁甫) of Chung-wo Tong was one of the National Protection Armies against Yuan.
 Yuan died and the Republic of China was restored.

 When Sun Yat-sen established the Government in Canton in 1921, the Three Bandits were appointed as Sun's consultants.
 Seeing himself at odds with Chan Siu-bak and his suggestions opposed by Hu Hanmin, Yau returned to Hong Kong to set up a school teaching Confucian values.
 He also co-founded the Hong Kong Chinese Herbalist Association to promote traditional Chinese medicine.

 Later life

-In 1936, when China had been reunified by Chiang Kai-shek, Yau visited Nanking and died there at the age of 72.
+In 1936, when China had been reunified by Chiang Kai-shek, Yau visited Nanjing and died there at the age of 72.